otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-laravel-api-2.md

 ## Validation

 In **Laravel**, there are different ways to validate your data.
 The most common way is to use the `validate()` method.
-Also there  is a range of validation rules that you can apply to your data.
+Also, there  is a range of validation rules that you can apply to your data, not just what you see below.

 In `InstitutionController.php`, update the `store()` method as follows: